DATA-BACKED GUIDE · UPDATED JULY 2026

 Is insulin the biggest cost of a diabetic pet?

 Often not.
-Insulin recurs monthly but the bigger yearly spend tends to be monitoring and vet rechecks.
-The real prices below break the pieces apart.
+Insulin recurs every month but the bigger yearly spend tends to be monitoring and vet rechecks, especially if your practice wants in-clinic glucose curves rather than home monitoring.
+The real prices below break the pieces apart so you can see where your money actually goes.

 Can I buy my pet's insulin online to save money?

 Yes.
-With a written prescription from your vet you can buy insulin and needles from a registered online pharmacy, usually cheaper than the practice.
-From September 2026 the prescription fee is capped at 21 pounds.
+With a written prescription from your vet you can buy insulin and needles from a registered online pharmacy, usually cheaper than buying through the practice.
+From September 2026 the prescription fee itself is capped at 21 pounds, which makes this option more predictable to budget for.

 Does pet insurance cover diabetes?

-A lifetime policy taken out before diagnosis usually covers ongoing diabetes costs up to its annual limit.
-Once diagnosed it becomes a pre-existing condition, so new policies will exclude it.
+A lifetime policy taken out before diagnosis usually covers ongoing diabetes costs up to its annual limit, renewing each year.
+Once your pet is diagnosed, diabetes becomes a pre-existing condition, so any new policy you take out afterwards will exclude it.
+This is why owners with older pets are often advised to check their existing cover rather than shop around after the fact.